 If you haven’t already, it’s time to ditch the standard camera strap.
 We’ve talked about them before, and they’re awful.

 With that out of the way, if you have a couple of cameras, I’d highly recommend a modular system like the one that BlackRapid uses.

 I’ll often have one camera in hand, and another in my bag.
 Having the freedom to pick and choose which one to have, and how to carry it, is fantastic.

 While the straps themselves are excellent, it’s the adapter (called the FastenR) that connects to the camera that makes their system so slick for managing multiple cameras.

 Since the camera straps snap easily on and off with the carabiner-like “ConnectR,” it makes changes in the field slick and simple.

 I carry a pair of straps.
 The first is a more standard, cross-body strap.
-It’s fast to shoot with, comfortable for medium to long-ish days in the field, and can be strapped down a bit for more active endeavors (my personal favorites).
+It’s fast to shoot with, comfortable for medium to long-ish days in the field, and can be strapped down a bit for more active endeavors.

-The other strap I use is a wrist strap and it’s very packable.
-I find this particularly handy if I’m out in the streets and want to keep the camera close at hand and a little less noticible.
+The other strap I use is a wrist strap, and it’s very packable.
+I find this particularly handy if I’m out in the streets and want to keep the camera close by and a little less noticeable.
 I can also easily throw the camera in my bag with minimal bulk this way.

 Tip: Invest in a modular solution that makes shooting easier.